5H4/pxiel/README.md

-# Pxiel - Text classification wihout tensorflow, keras etc..
+# Pxiel - Text classification without tensorflow, keras etc..
 Mini dot have large Node, node have small size, size is a sum of the vector, vector has weight , weight has prediction.

 Train and predict with 2 lines of code.